Living in an era, where everything seems to be a slave of that machine called CLOCK, it’s not that easy to stay away from problems.

 Sometimes it’s better to clarify matter than guessing and building perceptions.
 If you think your work is not appreciated, talk it out.
 If you think some issue needs to be addressed, talk it out.
-If you think you will face time crunch, talk it out.
-The only thing need to be taken care is, talk it out positively.
+If you think you will face a time crunch, talk it out.
+The only thing that needs to be taken care is to talk it out positively.

 A lot of problems in the world would disappear if we would talk to each other, instead of about each other – Alisa Michelle

-Method #6: Understand work is part of life and not life
+Method #6: Understand that work is part of life and not life

-Yes, checking work related e-mails for 5 times over weekend proves that you are replacing life with work.
+Yes, checking work-related e-mails for 5 times over weekend proves that you are replacing life with work.
 Understand that life needs other things like fun, family time, recreation activities and a simple laugh.
-Believe me, while your mind is busy thinking about customer’s reaction, you will not enjoy that best recipe prepared for you by your loved ones.
-Unplug yourself from technology for few hours and see the difference.
-Disconnect your mind from work once you leave from the office and enjoy your family time.
+Believe me, while your mind is busy thinking about your customer’s reaction, you will not enjoy that best recipe prepared for you by your loved ones.
+Unplug yourself from technology for few hours and then you will see the difference.
+Disconnect your mind from work once you leave the office and enjoy your family time.

 Sometimes it’s important to work for that pot of gold.
 But other times it’s essential to take time off and to make sure that your most important decision in the day simply consists of choosing which color to slide down on the rainbow – Douglas Pagels